VSCodeVim/Vim/README.md

 Check out our [release notes](https://github.com/VSCodeVim/Vim/releases) for more notes.

-[Check the full list of commands](https://github.com/VSCodeVim/Vim/blob/master/COMMAND_LIST.md) for a rough idea of where we're at!
+[Check the Roadmap](https://github.com/VSCodeVim/Vim/blob/master/ROADMAP.md) for our future plans.

 ## Contributing

 See [here](https://github.com/VSCodeVim/Vim/blob/master/DEVELOPING.md) for how to run a development environment and make contributions.

-[Check the full list of commands](https://github.com/VSCodeVim/Vim/blob/master/COMMAND_LIST.md) if you're having trouble thinking of things to add! :wink:
+[Check the full list of commands](https://github.com/VSCodeVim/Vim/blob/master/ROADMAP.md) if you're having trouble thinking of things to add! :wink:

 This project is maintained by a group of awesome [contributors](https://github.com/VSCodeVim/Vim/graphs/contributors). *Thank you!* :heart: